erulabs/leaguesite/README.md

 To Remember the IP of the docker server:

     boot2docker ip

-You'll want to follow the instructions here: http://www.incrediblemolk.com/sharing-a-windows-folder-with-the-boot2docker-vm/ The most important steps being replacing the docker.iso and running the "VBoxManage" command

 Once you're connected - you can use docker normally - to start the app: